 In each required course under these themes, learners work on one or more of the personal capacities, such as mathematics, writing, and speaking.
-These universitywide requirements, plus courses in one's major field, and elective courses that learners select, constitute the total Bethel academic program, a minimum of 122 semester credit hours for graduation.
+These universitywide requirements, courses in one's major field, and elective courses that learners select constitute the total Bethel academic program and result in a minimum of 122 semester credit hours for graduation.
 To summarize: